[Page updated: 1 November 2017]

 If I need the 760 lumens, I can crank it on high and look at snakes 30 meters up in the trees.
 It’s really perfect for my needs.
 It might be perfect for yours.
 Or, you might need something less powerful – and go with one of the new Nao+ Plus headlamps.

 Lumens don’t say anything about the size, pattern (shape) of the beam, or even the color balance of the light.
 All of these factors must be used in your decision to buy a headlamp.
 I think all of these factors are equally as important as the max lumens count for your headlamp.
+Imagine a very warm yellow-colored headlamp beam.
+Think that would appear as bright as pure white light the same color temperature as a flashbulb?

 Recently I was contacted by a company in the USA who insists they have headlamps and flashlights that reflect a greater color gamut and could be much better for searching for wildlife in the forest.
 They’re sending them by Post, and I’ll have a look and write up a review if they’re good.